MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 This feature is available in all [regions in which Sales Copilot is supported](/microsoft-sales-copilot/introduction#region-availability).

-## Add the Copilot app to Teams
+## Add the Copilot chat to Teams

-If the Copilot app is not already added to Teams, you can add it by following these steps:
+If the Copilot chat is not already added to Teams, you can add it by following these steps:

 1. Go to **Apps** on the left side of Teams.